Howto program Hanoi statefree

 Notice!
 The first 4 [from to movements] describes a pattern.

-The direction isn't.
-So we cant predict!
+the direction [from to] isn't.
+So we cant know!
 We only observe it!.
 Not calculate it!

-But for now lets consider some likely candidates for becoming numbers to represent nActual.
+But for now lets consider numbers to represent nActual.

 We know Base10 number system, but lets move down